IGassmann/web-img-optimizer/README.md

 ## `wio preload [PAGEURL]`

-Get preload tag for the largest element visible within the initial viewport if it's an image.
+Generate the preload tag for the largest image visible within the initial viewport.

 ```
 USAGE